ontariosystems/iscenv/README.md

 only if they will not complicate the intentionally simple design of this project.

 ## Needed
-- Start should fail if the container stops
-- Output the log of the docker container during start
-- Copy updated binaries to container when starting
 - Versions plugins
   - Should have required config
 		- plugins